Why is my iPad not charging – how do I fix it?

 iii.
 A powered USB hub;

 Next, let the device charge for an hour or longer.
-If your iPad is charging, you will see a lightning bolt appearing in the battery icon () at the top right of the iPad’s screen.
+If your iPad is charging, you will see a lightning bolt in the battery icon (

 Step-2.
 Force restart your iPad

-When you are not sure about – why your iPad won’t charge when plugged in, first try to Force restart your iPad as shown below.
+When you are not sure about when iPad plugged in not charging, first try to Force restart your iPad as shown below.
 There’s a good chance that this simple act of rebooting your iPad will solve the charging problem.

 Step 3.
 Check the lightning cable for any possible damage